New features supported in Android 10 and Android 11:

 Scanner Test: Checks whether the device can successfully scan a barcode without error.
 The user is required to perform the scan operation to execute this test.

-Touch Panel Test: Checks whether the touch panel of device is functioning correctly.
+Touch Screen Test: Checks whether the touch screen of device is functioning correctly.
 The user is required to touch the display to execute this test.

 WiFi Test: Measures the signal strength, availability of WiFi, and checks for operation of the WiFi radio.
 The following WiFi related information is provided: MAC address, network test results from specified address, radio power cycle result, signal strength, ESSID, IP address, BSSID, and speed.